 Expenditure Authority.
 Only Client, or a person designated by Client, shall have the authority to approve any single expenditure in excess of $500.
 P&M shall not commit Client to any expenditure, nor incur any obligation on behalf of Client, in excess of $500 without verbal or written approval from Client.
 P&M shall not spend more than the amount so approved plus 5% without securing additional approval from Client.
 Any verbal approval shall be confirmed in writing by either party.
 Client may designate in writing an individual(s) with authority to approve expenditures on Client's behalf.

 Approval of Materials.
 Client is responsible for giving final approval of materials developed by P&M for distribution to the public, including, without limitation, informational fact sheets to be distributed to the community, Client’s website content related to the Bond Measure, PowerPoint presentations community meetings, and mailers.
-Approval of mailers must be given in writing by Client.
-Approval of all other materials besides mailers may be given verbally or in writing by any authorized agent of Client.
+Approval of mailers must be given in writing by Client before any dissemination or communication of the materials by P&M. Approval of all other materials besides mailers may be given verbally or in writing by any authorized agent of Client.

 Termination Payments.
 Upon termination of this Agreement, Client shall pay P&M the following.